History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 5.4 Proposed Stipulations

-At the pre-hearing meeting, the Chair should inquiry as to whether the parties have any proposed stipulations relating to relevant matters of fact or admissibility of evidence.
-Any final stipulations shall be reduced to writing and signed by both parties and the Chair prior to the start of the hearing and accepted into the record at the hearing.
+At the pre-hearing meeting, the Panel Chair should inquire as to whether the parties have any proposed stipulations relating to relevant matters of fact or admissibility of evidence.
+Any final stipulations shall be reduced to writing and signed by both parties and the Panel Chair prior to the start of the hearing and accepted into the record at the hearing.

 5.5 Exchange of Proposed Exhibits and Final Witness List